1. Parenting

 Offer choices and collaboration

-Words like 'let's,' 'may,' and 'can' are better alternatives to 'no.' For example, if your child wants to paint while having food, instead of saying, "No, you can't do that now," say, "Let's paint after we finish our lunch."
+Words like 'let's,' 'may,' and 'can' are better alternatives to 'no.' For example, if your child wants to paint while having food, instead of saying, "No, not now," say, "Let's paint after we finish our lunch."

 This assures your child that they can do the activity at a certain time.
-It also makes them feel pleased as their wish is being acknowledged, thus increasing their willingness to cooperate.
+It also makes them feel pleased as their wish is being acknowledged, and encourages them to cooperate.

 Do remember to appreciate and praise your child when they cooperate with you.
 Use positive phrases like: